PowerMan2206/dots/README.md

 ### Note to X users

 I am now using Wayland, so anything X-related isn't maintained anymore.
-Head into `.config/old-x-bloat` to use the X-compatible config files.
+Head into the GitHub history thing to see the X files.

 ## Packages and stuff